What will change?

 What are other companies doing?

-Some companies are speaking with the service providers and advisers about their annual reports.
-Changes to shorten and simplify the annual report in readiness for the new requirement are on the agenda.
+Companies are learning about the requirement.
+Some companies are speaking with service providers and advisers about their annual reports.
+Changes to shorten and simplify the annual report in readiness for the new requirement may be on the agenda.
+Others are already taking practical steps: preparing a mapping report to guide their tagging choices and/or doing a dry run based on their 2019 annual report.
 Software vendors are speaking with current and prospective clients about how new systems and processes addressing iXBRL can be implemented.

-We don't know for sure.
-The final negotiated terms of Brexit and the timing of the European Union's adoption of the ESEF rules will clarify the position in the coming months.
-But digitisation of financial statements is a global trend and listed companies plan changes to reporting processes years in advance so we are not surprised at the level of interest ESEF is already generating in the UK.
+The FCA is implementing the requirement in the UK and has added DTR 4.1.14 to the Handbook.
+The digitisation of financial statements is a global trend and we are not surprised at the level of interest ESEF is generating in the UK.